Instant Pot Meatballs with Tomato Sauce. Why simmer meatballs for hours when you can pressure cook them in minutes?

 - Shape the meatballs: In a large bowl, break up the beef and pork.
 Sprinkle the bread crumbs, cheese, onion, garlic, salt, pepper, herbs, and red pepper flakes over the meat, then work the dry ingredients into the meat.
 Once everything is evenly mixed, put the egg on top and work it into the meat.
 Roll the meat mix into 16 golf-ball sized meatballs, each about 2 inches in diameter.

 - Sauté the soffritto: Heat the olive oil an Instant Pot set to sauté mode until the oil starts shimmering.
 (Use medium heat on a stovetop PC).
 Add the onion, celery, carrot, and garlic to the pot.
-Sprinkle with the Italian herb mix, crushed red pepper flakes, and kosher salt, then saute, stirring occasionally, until the onions soften, about 5 minutes.
+Sprinkle with the Italian herb mix, crushed red pepper flakes, and fine sea salt, then sauté, stirring occasionally, until the onions soften, about 5 minutes.

 - Simmer the wine: Pour the wine into the pot and stir, scraping any stuck bits of onion loose from the bottom.
 Simmer the wine for 1 minute to boil off some of the alcohol.

 - Everything in the pot: Stir in the chicken broth, then add the meatballs to the pot, trying for a single layer of meatballs.
 (I usually wind up with one that has to sit on top of the others).
 Pour the crushed tomatoes over the meatballs.

 - Pressure Cook for 15 minutes with a Natural Release: Lock the lid and pressure cook at high pressure for 15 minutes (Use “Manual” or “Pressure Cook” mode in an Instant Pot), or for 13 minutes if using a stovetop pressure cooker.
 Let the pressure to come down naturally, about 20 minutes.
 (If you’re in a hurry, let the pressure come down for 15 minutes then quick release any remaining pressure.)